Translation-Symmetric Market: Enabling Incentive Compatibility For DER Aggregation: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} rapid proliferation of distributed energy resources (DERs), such as electric vehicles (EVs) and customer-side energy storage, represents a fundamental shift in power system operations~\cite{yi_aggregate_2021}.
-While small in individual size, their vast number makes direct monitoring and control by grid operators difficult~\cite{lyu_co-optimizing_2023, lyu2023lstn}, and more critically, makes their direct participation in wholesale electricity markets computationally infeasible for central market clearing.
-Therefore, aggregation approaches, such as Virtual Power Plants (VPPs), are essential to bundle these resources and present them as a single, controllable entity akin to traditional power plants~\cite{liu_integrating_2025}.
-However, the successful integration of DERs into electricity markets through VPPs requires addressing fundamental challenges related to market and incentive design.
+\IEEEPARstart{T}{he} rapid proliferation of distributed energy resources (DERs), such as electric vehicles (EVs) and customer-side energy storage, is reshaping power system operations~\cite{yi_aggregate_2021}.
+While small in individual size, their vast number makes direct monitoring and control by grid operators difficult~\cite{lyu_co-optimizing_2023, lyu2023lstn}, and also makes their direct participation in wholesale electricity markets computationally infeasible for centralized market operation.
+Therefore, aggregation approaches, such as Virtual Power Plants (VPPs), are widely used to bundle these resources and present them as a single, controllable entity akin to traditional power plants~\cite{liu_integrating_2025}.
+However, the successful integration of DERs into electricity markets through VPPs requires addressing key challenges related to market and incentive design.

 The diverse operational flexibility of DERs enables the provision of multiple services to power systems, including energy trading, frequency regulation, reserve services, and ramping capability~\cite{liu_integrating_2025}.
 A single resource or combination of different resources can participate in multiple service markets simultaneously, creating opportunities for value maximization through joint participation.
 To fully exploit these opportunities, unified VPP operation frameworks are needed that describe different service types using consistent mathematical forms and enable joint optimization across multiple services~\cite{chen_real-time_2024}.
-Such VPP frameworks are needed not only for maximizing collective value while respecting operational constraints, but also for implementing a fair profit allocation mechanism, which is essential to reasonably reflect the diverse contributions of individual resources to the various services provided, thus incentivizing their participation~\cite{zhou_incentive-compatible_2023}.
+Such VPP frameworks are needed not only for maximizing collective value while respecting operational constraints, but also for implementing a fair profit allocation mechanism that reasonably reflects the diverse contributions of individual resources to the various services provided, thus incentivizing their participation~\cite{zhou_incentive-compatible_2023}.